 Where: 40 Greek Street, Soho, W1D 4EB

-Somehow tucked discreetly away behind Shaftesbury Avenue, one hundred steps take you up to the aptly named Century Club, spread across four floors of members’ areas.
+Somehow tucked discreetly away behind Shaftesbury Avenue, one hundred steps take you up to the aptly named Century Club, spread across five floors of members’ areas.
 With its vogueish decor, airy spaces big enough to make you feel miles from the scrum of Soho, The Century Club is a real sanctuary.

 Where: 61-63 Shaftesbury Avenue, Westminster, W1D 6LQ